Clubs & Co-Curriculars

 Interested in starting a new club?
 All you need is an idea, an advisor, and at least eight club members.
 New clubs may request up to $100 to get started and can present a budget for materials or activities to the Council of Clubs for additional funding at any time during the academic year.
 Clubs hold a variety of fundraisers and other events throughout the year.

-A Club Expo is held at the beginning of winter term in which members showcase their clubs’ offerings and provide information about meeting times and places.
-LBCC's Welcome Day, College Night, Earth Day, and Mayfest are other annual venues in which to participate and earn funds.
+A Club Fair is held in Winter term in which members showcase their clubs’ offerings and provide information about meeting times and places.
+LBCC's Welcome Day, Winter Club Fair, and Springfest are other annual venues in which to participate and earn funds.
 Some clubs also choose to host a courtyard lunch in October or May to promote their organizations and earn incentive funds.

 Learn more about how to get started in the Club Manual above.